Software-Engineering-Group-UP/RSE-UP/_sources/chapters/getting_started.md

 └── ...
 ```

-The full, final directory tree is documented in Appendix **TODO CORRECT REF TO**
+The full, final directory tree is documented in the [Appendix: Tree](https://software-engineering-group-up.github.io/RSE-UP/chapters/tree.html)

 ### Standard information

-Our project will contain a few standard files
-that should be present in every research software project,
-open source or otherwise:
+Our project will contain a few standard files that should be present in every research software project, open source or otherwise:

 -   `README` includes basic information on our project.
      We'll create it in Chapter [Git Advanced](https://software-engineering-group-up.github.io/RSE-UP/chapters/git_advanced.html),
-     and extend it in Chapter [Packaging](TODO).
+     and extend it in Chapter [Packaging](https://software-engineering-group-up.github.io/RSE-UP/chapters/python_packaging.html).

 -   `LICENSE` is the project's license.
-We'll add it in Section **TODO REF TO LICENSE**.
+We'll add it in Section on including a [license](https://software-engineering-group-up.github.io/RSE-UP/chapters/working_in_teams.html#include-a-license).

 -   `CONTRIBUTING` explains how to contribute to the project.
-We'll add it in Section **TODO REF teams-documentation**.
+We'll add it in [here](https://software-engineering-group-up.github.io/RSE-UP/chapters/working_in_teams.html#make-all-this-obvious-to-newcomers).

 -   `CONDUCT` is the project's Code of Conduct.
-We'll add it in Section **TODO REF Teams-coc**
+We'll add it in [here](https://software-engineering-group-up.github.io/RSE-UP/chapters/working_in_teams.html#establish-a-code-of-conduct)

 -   `CITATION` explains how to cite the software.
-We'll add it in Section **TODO REF packaging-software-journals**.
+We'll add it [here](https://software-engineering-group-up.github.io/RSE-UP/chapters/python_packaging.html#software-journals).

-Some projects also include a `CONTRIBUTORS` or `AUTHORS` file that
-lists everyone who has contributed to the project,
-while others include that information in the `README` (we do this in Chapter [Git Advanced](https://software-engineering-group-up.github.io/RSE-UP/chapters/git_advanced.html)
+Some projects also include a `CONTRIBUTORS` or `AUTHORS` file that lists everyone who has contributed to the project, while others include that information in the `README` (we do this in Chapter [Git Advanced](https://software-engineering-group-up.github.io/RSE-UP/chapters/git_advanced.html)
 or make it a section in `CITATION`.
-These files are often called **boilerplate,
-meaning they are copied without change from one use to the next.
+These files are often called **boilerplate, meaning they are copied without change from one use to the next.

 ### Organizing project content

-Following {cite:p}`Nobl2009`,
-the directories in the repository's root are organized according to purpose:
+Following {cite:p}`Nobl2009`, the directories in the repository's root are organized according to purpose:

 -   Runnable programs go in `bin/`
     (an old Unix abbreviation for "binary", meaning "not text").